linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 - GUI and Applications.
 - Embedded development.

-Discussions inside of these teams was mostly self-organized, with cross-team discussion mostly taking place during lunch and recesses.
+Discussions inside these teams were mostly self-organized, with cross-team discussions mostly taking place during lunch and recess.

-### On the tyranny of struturelessness
+### On the tyranny of structurelessness

 *Note: This section is very much my personal opinion and doesn't represent the Linebender project as a whole.*

 I'm not sure the self-organized format worked well.

-From what I saw, the Embedded team took well to it, and the Rust team was kept productive thanks to Alice Cecile's efforts in marshalling everyone.
+From what I saw, the Embedded team took well to it, and the Rust team was kept productive thanks to Alice Cecile's efforts in marshaling everyone.

-In the case of the GUI team, people were spread in a very large room, which should have been conducive to small side-discussions and people splitting up to talk about the problems that interested them.
+In the case of the GUI team, people were spread in a very large room, which should have been conducive to small side discussions and people splitting up to talk about the problems that interested them.
 Instead, there was an unspoken accord to progress through agenda items one by one, with a few people dominating the discussions on these items.

 Because those people we spread around a large room, they had to talk loudly to address each other, which left little room for side-discussions.
-Because the people talking were naturally the more confident and extraverted, more introverted people ended up taking a passive role in the discussion.
+Because the people talking were naturally the most confident and extroverted, more introverted people ended up taking a passive role in the discussion.

 To me, this feels like a strategic mistake.
-It was a setup that encouraged bikeshedding and long back-and-forths, and discouraged plurality of opinions.
+It was a setup that encouraged bikeshedding and long back-and-forths and discouraged plurality of opinions.
 It's no coincidence that the most interesting conversations of the Unconference happened at lunch: lunch was the point of the Unconference where people were most mixed, had the most spontaneous conversations, and were least constrained by having to follow what someone else was saying.

-Our discussion were still productive, I just feel like the format could have been improved.
+Our discussions were still productive, I just feel like the format could have been improved.

 ## The GUI team